awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 ### Un-Framed Message Body Encryption

-Implementations of the AWS Encryption SDK MUST not encrypt using the Non-Framed content type.
+Implementations of the AWS Encryption SDK MUST NOT encrypt using the Non-Framed content type.
 However, this behavior was supported in the past.

 If a message has the [non-framed](../data-format/message-body.md#non-framed-data) content type,